3 Common Chart of Accounts

 This document provides a comprehensive mapping of SAMS Activity Codes/DH Grants, to Account Codes and Cost Centre Codes.
 This mapping is supplementary to the mapping described under section 3.6 above on mapping of DH grants to account codes and cost centre codes.

 This document provides high level mapping of the account code range to the appropriate AFR codes.
 The process enhances consistency in the presentation of AFR information among public hospitals.
+From 1 July 2015 the mapping the SRIMS will be available by logging on to the Healthcollect website.

 In Clinical Costing Standard No 4 (CCS4) the approved Victorian Public Hospitals - Standard Account Codes has been mapped to the CCSAA assignment of Expense Accounts into Variable and Fixed Cost Types.